EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

 This script verifies that:

-- All required pods in the `openeo-geotrellis` (and optionally `openeofed`) namespace are running.
+- All required pods in the `openeo-geotrellis` namespace are running
-- Ingress endpoints return an HTTP 200 status code.
+- Ingress endpoints return an HTTP 200 status code
-- Key API endpoints provide well-formed JSON responses.
+- Key API endpoints provide well-formed JSON responses

 ### 2. Jupyter Notebook